 I measured the basement bedroom windows per the Home Depot Window Treatment Measuring Guide for inside mount window blinds.
 The windows blinds in my home are inside mount, which means the windows blinds fit inside the window frame for a better degree of privacy.

 I purchased three sets of the Home Decorators Collection White Premium Faux Wood Blind 2-1/2 in.
-Slats, 64 in. long by 31 in. wide, model #10793478066988.
-(Measure and purchase the width that fits your windows.)
-My local Home Depot had the blinds in stock with no trimming or cutting necessary.
+Slats, (measure and purchase the width that fits your windows).

 The box brackets are installed first in the top corners of the window frame.
 Open the box bracket by pressing on the locking tab – the hinge swings upward – and mark the mounting holes inside the window frame:

 Because the box bracket will be attached to the 3/4 inch thick window frame board with screws, I elected to drill 1/8″ pilot holes for strain relief to avoid splitting the board when driving the mounting screws.
 My DeWalt cordless drill/driver was too bulky to drill the top mounting bracket hole, so I grabbed my Dremel Tool and Flex Shaft attachment to drill the pilot hole: